unisonweb/unison/unison-src/transcripts/builtins.output.md

     New test results:

-  ◉ openFilesIO   Passed
+    1. ◉ openFilesIO   Passed

   ✅ 1 test(s) passing

-  Tip: Use view openFilesIO to view the source of a test.
+  Tip: Use view 1 to view the source of a test.

 ```
 ## Universal hash functions